MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 :tags: vfx, image-processing
 :authors: Liam Collod
 :stylesheets: +openexr-2026.css
+:status: unlisted

 [TOC]

 !!! caution "reader expectations"

-    This article tries to stay accessible to a majority of computer-toucher.
-Some concepts mentioned are technically complex but are not necessary to understand for fully understanding this post.
+    This article tries to stay accessible to a majority of computer-toucher :emoji:(neocat-laptop-owo).
+    Some concepts mentioned are technically complex but are not necessary to understand for fully appreciating the other explanations.
     I expect the main audience to be vfx artists that are already aware of the file format, but people totally outside this field could also hopefully enjoy the explanations.

-    You are at least familiar with the basics on how digital images are structured (2D pixels layout, RGB model).
+    I assume you are at least familiar with [the basics](<https://xkcd.com/2501/>) on how digital images are structured (2D pixels layout, RGB model).

+!!! hint "vfx ?"

+    In this context "vfx" refers to the visual effect industry, which rely on computer generated imagery, for the realisation of movies and video-productions.
+    We tend to split this industry as "vfx" and "animation", the first one relying on cgi to extend live-action footage, and the latter using only cgi (note the border is thin nowadays where some movies like Avatar are more animated movie than live-action).

 If you put your nose into the file structure of any visual effect project, you